 How Do Other Liquid IV Products Stack Up?

-Liquid IV sells two other popular supplements: Liquid IV Energy Multiplier and Liquid IV Sleep Multiplier.
+Liquid IV sells two other popular supplements: Energy Multiplier and Sleep Multiplier.

-The Energy powder, ingredients shown above, has a very similar formulation to regular Liquid IV.
+The Energy supplement, ingredients shown above, has a very similar formulation to regular Liquid IV.

-Organic matcha tea is a strange choice for an energy formulation, as it's rich in an amino acid called l theanine, which induces relaxation based on medical research.
+Organic matcha tea is a strange choice for an energy formulation, as it's rich in an amino acid called l-theanine, which was shown to induce relaxation in a 2008 clinical trial.

-Liquid IV Energy Multiplier also contains guayusa extract, which was shown to have a stimulatory effect in a 2020 medical review, but we can’t determine if it will be effective in this product since Liquid IV doesn’t publish the dosage.
+Guayusa extract was shown to have a stimulatory effect in a 2020 medical review, but we can’t determine if it will be effective in this product since Liquid IV doesn’t publish its dose.

-We don't recommend this product due to the inclusion of added sugar and all of the synthetic vitamin additives.
+We don't recommend this product due to the inclusion of added sugar and the questionable additives we referenced in the previous ingredient analysis.

-The active ingredients in Liquid IV Sleep Multiplier are shown below.
+The active ingredients in Sleep Multiplier are shown below.